afiodorov/afiodorov.github.io/_posts/2015-03-16-russian-names.md

 # Russian full names

-The full official name is Surname - First Name - [Patronymic][patro](name based on one's father).
+The full official name is Surname - First Name - [Patronymic][patro] (name based on one's father).
 This is reserved for documents and certificates and is not used verbally.
 Simples.

 # Name-Patronymic pair